Sashamxz/aws_click/README.md

 python3 main.py stop --instance-id id1 id2 id3
 ```

-### Error Handling
+### Error Handling:

 The following is a list of possible errors and their meanings:

 First of all if you get an error that starts with **"Connection error"**:

 -check your internet connection

 -check if you entered the id and key aws access correctly

 -check error text

 Connection error header:

-AccessDeniedException - This error occurs when there are missing or insufficient EC2 access rights.
+**AccessDeniedException** - This error occurs when there are missing or insufficient EC2 access rights.

-InvalidSignatureException - This error occurs when the request signature is not valid.
+**InvalidSignatureException** - This error occurs when the request signature is not valid.

-ClientError - This error occurs when there is an interaction error with the EC2 service.
+**ClientError** - This error occurs when there is an interaction error with the EC2 service.

-EndpointConnectionError - This error occurs when a connection to the EC2 server cannot be established.
+**EndpointConnectionError** - This error occurs when a connection to the EC2 server cannot be established.

-NoCredentialsError - This error occurs when access keys and secret keys are missing.
+**NoCredentialsError** - This error occurs when access keys and secret keys are missing.

+Errors that may appear when working with instances:
 _________________________________________________________________________________________________
 *No EC2 instance found* : Indicates that there are no EC2 instances available in the account.
 _________________________________________________________________________________________________